rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 ### Radio Settings

 Now let's modify the radio settings for our AP.
-Navigate to "Wireless" >> "Radio Settings".
-From there you can see our AP is using the "Basic Indoor Profile", which is the defaul added when creating the network, but most likely in a real deployment we do not want to use this one.
-As wireless networks changes based on where AP are deploy.
-You should see something silar as shown in the next image:
+Navigate to **Wireless** >> **Radio Settings**.
+From there you can see our AP is using the "Basic Indoor Profile", which is the defaul added when creating the network, but most likely in a real deployment we do not want this as every wireless deployment is different.
+You should see something similar as shown in the next image: